COVID-19 pandemic in Namibia: Diagnostic kits

-On 18 March 2020, Dr. Kalumbi Shangula, on behalf of the Ministry of Health and Social Services, received a donation of 1 000 diagnostic test kits from the Chinese Ambassador Zhang Yiming.
+On 18 March 2020, Kalumbi Shangula, on behalf of the Ministry of Health and Social Services, received a donation of 1 000 diagnostic test kits from the Chinese Ambassador Zhang Yiming.
 This was to increase the testing capacity of COVID-19 in the country.

 On 28 March, Namibian bank Bank Windhoek donated 500 reagent- and swop testing kits.

 Financial, electronics

 On 21 March 2020, the Ministry of Health received a monetary donation from the Rössing Uranium Limited company to help fight the spread of COVID-19 in Namibia.
 Incident Manager, Mrs. M. Kavezembi received N$200 000.00 on behalf of the Ministry.

 Old Mutual Namibia donated electronics worth N$998 030.46 to the Health Ministry "to facilitate the process of rapid case search, contact tracing and data management".
 The donation included 35 laptops and 37 tablets.

 Humanitarian

-The Indian community in Namibia, supported by High Commission of India in Windhoek, handed over a contribution of food packets and essential supplies for Namibian people severely affected by the COVID-19 lockdown.
-This was received towards the end of April 2020.
+The Indian community in Namibia, with support from the High Commission of India in Windhoek (India's diplomatic mission) contributed food packets and essential supplies for Namibian people severely affected by the COVID-19 lockdown in April 2020.